PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 ### Mass adoption at YC startups

 YC is not only one of the most successful and challenging startup accelerators, it's also a strongly supportive network who want to help each other build successful products.
-Members show their support with advice and generous deals for their respective products - [our deal]() has helped over 50 startups, many who've gone on to be paying customers.
+Members show their support with advice and generous deals for their respective products - [our deal](/handbook/growth/sales/yc-onboarding#the-yc-deal) has helped over 50 startups, many who've gone on to be paying customers.

 With our marketing team expanding, we're upping the stakes and setting a goal of getting 90%+ of startups in new YC batches and 75% of startups from the last 2 years that have not chosen a product analytics solution, to use PostHog.

 We're betting on YC startups because YC acts as strict screening process for successful startups and founders.
 By supporting these startups, we're aligning ourselves with many future successful companies and expanding our reach and awareness to their rapidly growing network and even further within the wider YC and Hacker News network.
 We're betting that this will be significantly more effective than any other traditional content or paid strategies.

-To incentivise YC startups to choose PostHog for the product analytics, we'll offer:
+To incentivise YC startups to choose PostHog for their product analytics, we'll offer:

 - Generously increased usage on PostHog Cloud
 - Extended free premium licenses for on-premise